 Incoming search terms:

-- difference between common log and natural log
+- difference between log and natural log (3)

-- what is the difference between a natural log and a common log
+- relation between natural and common log (1)